10 Reasons Why Your Skin Is Darker Down There

 If you’re not familiar with PCOS, it’s a disorder caused by an imbalance of hormones among women of childbearing age.
 Women with PCOS tend to have higher levels of androgen, the male hormone.
 Aside from acne, obesity, and prolonged menstruation, it can also cause skin darkening in certain areas like the armpits and private areas.

 6. Hormonal Changes

 Genes play an integral role in melanin production.
 If you have dark skin, of course, you can’t expect your feminine area to be lighter.
-But it’s also possible for Caucasian women to have darker-colored vaginas, especially if they inherited it from someone in the family tree.
+However, it’s also possible for Caucasian women to have darker-colored vaginas, especially if they inherited it from someone in the family tree.

-As we age, our skin loses much of its structure.
-This causes them to sag and darken.
+As we age, our skin loses much of its structure, causing it to sag and darken.
 Unfortunately, our vaginas are no exception.
 The more we age, the darker it becomes.
 Although thanks to

 10. Hair Removal Treatments

 Just like how frequent plucking can darken your underarms, hair removal treatments can also do the same to your lady parts.
 This is especially true if you’re a fan of depilatory creams.
 Some chemicals in it can cause irritation which, as you know, can darken the skin.